realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 ### Conversations

 * **Listen First:** Reflect back what people share (e.g., "It sounds like you’ve been hurt by church before.")
 * **Empathize:** "I'm so sorry you’ve experienced that.
-Can I share how Jesus changed my life?"
+Can I share how Yeshua changed my life?"
 * **Share the Gospel Simply:**

   * God loves you and desires a relationship with you (John 3:16).
   * We all sin and fall short of God’s standard (Romans 3:23).
-  * Jesus died and rose again to offer forgiveness (Romans 5:8).
+  * Yeshua died and rose again to offer forgiveness (Romans 5:8).
   * We are called to repent and trust in Him (Acts 3:19).
-* **Invite a Response:** "Would you like to pray to trust Jesus today?"
+* **Invite a Response:** "Would you like to pray to trust Yeshua today?"

 ### Handling Hostility